tiagofilipe12/mash_wrapper/README.md

 This script runs MASH in plasmid databases.

-Note: each header in fasta is considered a reference
+Note: each header in fasta is considered a reference ('-i' option of mash).

 ###Options: